dianabali/DLBCSPJWD01/README.md

 2. Run `python -m pipenv shell`.
 3. Run `python manage.py runserver`.
 4. Click on the link and the project will open in the browser.

-**NOTE:** Install Django, widget tweaks, and Pillow if required.
-In case you see this error `ModuleNotFoundError: No module named '_distutils_hack'`, run this command `python -m pip install --upgrade pip setuptools`.
-Then, run `python manage.py runserver` again and click on the link to open the application.